Roamer of Switzerland: History

 The earliest identified watch is an unmarked lady's pocket watch containing an MST 41 cylinder escapement that has London silver hallmarks for 1908.

-In 1917 they purchased fellow Solothurn watchmaker L Tieche Gammeter (LTG).
+In 1917 they purchased fellow Solothurn watchmaker L. Tieche Gammeter (LTG).
 LTG had previously registered the brand "Roamer" in 1908.
-In 1918 the partnership incorporated Meyer & Studeli SA into the company.
+In 1918 the partnership incorporated Meyer & Stuedeli SA into the company.

 By 1923, production grew to one million units.
 The jewelled lever-escapement watches were sold under the brand "Roamer".

 Cylinder, and later pin-lever, watches were sold under the brands Medana and Meda.
 In 1932 the company started its own dial production line.

-In 1945, a representative office opened in New York City and in 1952 Meyer and Studeli officially changed its name to Roamer Watch Co.
+In 1945, a representative office opened in New York City.

+In 1952 Meyer and Stuedeli officially changed its name to Roamer Watch Co.
 SA.
 In 1955, Roamer patented the Anfibio watertight watchcase, which proved to be a commercial success.
 The company launched its first quartz movement in 1972.

-In 2003, Roamer returned to manufacturing mechanical watches.

-In 2013, its 125th year, Roamer launched a limited new edition of the Stingray Chrono Diver watch.